2020Mom/mmh-risk-factors/README.md

  06057 | Nevada County | California |   15089 |    62.25 |        939 |         3 |       5 |   2
 (1 row)
 </pre>

-## Geography

-The study area consists of 3,143 second level political divisions, including every county, parish, borough, and county-equivalent municipality within the 51 first level divisions which comprise the 50 states and the federal district.

-A large contingent of the data is sourced from the County Health Rankings published by the University of Wisconsin Population Health Institute.
-The CHR data does not include data for the five populated U.S. territories, therefore those divisions have been omitted from the scoring and analysis.

-The CHR and CDC data includes Valdez-Cordova census area (FIPS: 02261), an unorganized borough of Alaska that was abolished in 2019 and replaced by the census areas of Chugach (FIPS: 02063) and Copper River (FIPS: 02066).
-Data from Valdez-Cordova was applied to Chugach and Copper River for each risk factor component that uses CHR data.

-Data from the CDC on Cesarean section deliveries includes Wade Hampton census area (AK FIPS:02270), which in 2015 was renamed Kusilvak census area (AK FIPS:02158); the data was adjusted accordingly.

-Data from the CDC on Cesarean section deliveries includes Shannon County (SD FIPS:02270), which in 2015 was renamed Oglala County (SD FIPS:02158); the data was adjusted accordingly.

 # Risk Factors